Bunker Hill Monument: Construction

 The Bunker Hill Monument Association maintained the monument and grounds until 1919, when it was turned over to the Commonwealth of Massachusetts.
 In 1976 the monument was transferred to the National Park Service and became a unit of Boston National Historical Park.
 The monument was designated a National Historic Landmark in 1961, in part for its architectural significance as a major early war memorial, and the nation's largest-scale memorial prior to the construction of the Washington Monument.
 It was listed on the National Register of Historic Places in 1966, and was included in the Monument Square Historic District in 1987.

+In popular culture

+Lydia Sigourney's poem Bunker-Hill Monument was published in her Scenes in my Native Land (1845) together with a description of both the monument and the battle.

+The monument appears in Fallout 4 as a settlement and quest hub.
+The monument also appears in the "Battle For Bunker Hill" quest when the player sides with a faction.